joydeb1729/File_Practice_C/README.md

 ---

-NOTE: the following three questions are previous lab test questions set by Dr Manishankar Mondal Sir on Strings.
+NOTE: the following four questions are previous lab test questions set by Dr Manishankar Mondal Sir on Strings.
 We have modified them to add file handling concepts.

 ## 11. Write a program that takes a file containing string with spaces from the user.
 Your program will then determine the following and save them in txt files.
 1. Find the individual words and store them in a two-dimensional array.
 Save the words.